Flying with a Cat – Navigating Air Travel with Your Furry Feline

 We’ve flown on planes many times, but with a cat it seems like a totally different experience!
 It is a little more challenging, and takes a little more time, but I’m here to show you that its not all that difficult!
 Knowing what to do and expect is half of the anxiety that comes with travel so keep reading to find out more!

-This is based on domestic flights within Canada.
+Note that this is based on domestic flights within Canada.

 1. Before Heading to the Airport